Momentum grows to make Juneteenth a federal holiday

 Juneteenth is also the anniversary of a Tulsa race massacre in 1921.

-Trump said he moved the Tulsa rally after “many of my African American friends and supporters have reached out to suggest that we consider changing the date out of respect for this Holiday, and in observance of this important occasion and all that it represents.”
+Trump tweeted that he moved the Tulsa rally after “many of my African American friends and supporters have reached out to suggest that we consider changing the date out of respect for this Holiday, and in observance of this important occasion and all that it represents.”

 Every recent American president, from Trump to Bill Clinton, has observed Juneteenth in commemorative speeches.